 There are two particularities in Mexico.
 On top of focusing on the sales of companies through a new consumption tax, it leaves out digital services that have a physical extension, such as distribution or transportation.
 That is to say, Amazon or Uber would not enter into the bag of the new law.
 Indeed, this is not Mexico's first move to tighten the tax siege on large platforms.
 In June last year, a new regulation came into force that obliged foreign digital companies to pay VAT on their services.

 Tax domicile is the main issue in the campaign to ensure fair taxation for large platforms, which operate in countries where they often have hardly any corporate presence.
 The Mexican initiative even penalizes multinationals for not even having an office.
-"In the event that the service provider does not have a domicile or permanent establishment in national territory, the tax rate will be 15%," reads the legislative bill.
+"If the service provider does not have a domicile or permanent establishment in national territory, the tax rate will be 15%," reads the legislative bill.
 Another justification of the Mexican initiative is that "they are mounted on the public telecommunications networks of telephone and Internet operators but do not invest in their installation and deployment".

 What is at the heart of the matter is a very strong need to increase tax collection.
 Mexico is the country with the lowest tax collection in the OECD and also lower than most Latin American countries.